Cookies on this website

 • Computational Cognitive Neuroscience Lab (O'Reilly Lab)

-I am a postdoc in the Computational Cognitive Neuroscience (CCN) lab, headed by Jill O'Reilly, and a Tutor for Statistics on the undergraduate psychology degree.
+I am a postdoc in the Computational Cognitive Neuroscience (CCN) lab, headed by Prof. Jill O'Reilly, and a Tutor for Statistics for the BA/MSci in Experimental Psychology.

-The world is dynamic and complex, yet we can only bring into focus small amounts of it at any one time.
 Our perception of the environment around us is part bottom-up sensory input, and part top-down prior knowledge, and we maintain internal representations of recently sampled information to guide our perception and action.
-Yet to make decisions based on these internal representations, we must evaluate their uncertainty to decide whether or not we rely on them.
+Yet to make decisions based on these internal representations, we must evaluate their uncertainty to decide how they're used.

-I am interested in in the evaluation our internal representations and how we appropriately weight them with prior knowledge to adapt to the world around us.
-This gives rise to our psychological experience of uncertainty, which shapes how we interact with the world.
-To understand these processes, i use a combination of psychophysical methods, physiological recordings (eyetracking and EEG), and computational models of behaviour.
+My research focuses on how we generate precise internal representations of our sensory world, and how this gives rise to our psychological experience of uncertainty which shapes how we interact with the world.
+I use a combination of psychophysical methods, physiological recordings (eyetracking and EEG), and computational modelling of behaviour and brain activity.

 I also have a strong interest in the use of large, pre-existing datasets to enhance mental health treatments and care.
 I worked part-time on a collaboration with researchers at Yale, and industry partners, to further investigate the association between exercise and mental health.